Museum of the African Diaspora: History

 MoAD was developed as part of a public/private partnership led by the San Francisco Redevelopment Agency.
 In 1999, the City of San Francisco created a mandate to include an African-American cultural presence in the last vacant parcel of Yerba Buena Gardens.
 San Francisco Mayor Willie L. Brown appointed a steering committee to determine the mission and scope of a cultural facility within the complex.

 The African American Cultural Institute grew out of a research and development process that began in 2002.
 The new museum was renamed the Museum of the African Diaspora to reflect a broadened scope and mission, and incorporated as a 501 (c)(3) nonprofit organization.
-The space was designed by the Freelon Group within the St. Regis Hotel, a 42-story skyscraper that apart from the museum consists of luxury condominiums and a five-star hotel.
+The space was designed by the Freelon Group within the St. Regis Museum Tower, a 42-story skyscraper that apart from the museum consists of luxury condominiums and a five-star hotel.
 MoAD opened its doors in 2005.

 Linda Harrison was appointed as the executive director of MoAD in November 2013.
 In June 2014, MoAD underwent a six-month renovation that created more gallery space and refreshed the museum's overall look.
 By October 2014, MoAD was named an official Smithsonian Affiliate.
 Harrison left MoAD in 2018 to head the Newark Museum in New Jersey.

 Monetta White, who has been involved with MoAD since its inception in 2005, was appointed as executive director in December 2019.

 The Original Museum of the African Diaspora

-Before 2014, when the MoAD revised its mission to center on contemporary art, the museum used to introduce visitors to the original African diaspora—the original movement of Homo sapiens (from the earliest human remains found in Africa)—to eventually all inhabited regions.
+Before 2014, when the MoAD revised its mission to center on contemporary art, the museum introduced visitors to the original African diaspora—the original movement of Homo sapiens (from the earliest human remains found in Africa)—to eventually all inhabited regions.
 The museum asks visitors "when did you first realize you are African?"
 The museum espouses the scientifically accepted idea of panethnicity, wherein all humans have a common African origin.